sdroege/gstreamer-rs/docs/gstreamer-rtsp-server/docs.md

 `cancellable` if not `None` can be used to cancel the source, which will cause the source to trigger, reporting the current condition (which is likely 0 unless cancellation happened at the same time as a condition change).
-You can check for this in the callback using `gio::Cancellable::is_cancelled`.
+You can check for this in the callback using `gio::CancellableExt::is_cancelled`.

 This takes a reference on `self` until `source` is destroyed.
 ## `cancellable`